sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 #### Dry Storage

 ##### Stacking vs Piling
-First things first.
 Is it really worth the effort to neatly stacking wood? and if yes, how worth is it?

 According to the [Manual for Firewood production](), a neatly packed pile of wood has 68% more wood than a loose pile of the same volume.

 If you are letting your logs dry in a covered area, and space is a restriction, then **yes**.

-However, **so far we have not found significant information regarding drying effectiveness of stacking vs lose piles of wood** [Research needed].
+**So far we have not found significant information regarding drying effectiveness of stacking vs lose piles of wood**

 ##### Elevation.
 The storage of wood should be elevated from the ground.
-This prevents the moisture from the ground to rise to the woodpile, enhances air circulation under the woodpile, and to prevent rainwater to pool and soak the pile.
+This prevents the moisture from the ground to rise, enhances air circulation under the woodpile, and to prevent rainwater to pool around it.

 Elevation can be achieved, for example, using wood pallets